 2. Canada’s Stable Economy

+As we mentioned earlier, Canada was ranked number nine in terms of GDP in 2020.
 From 2005-2014, Canada experienced stable economic growth.
 The economy remained strong even through the global financial crisis of 2008.

 Forbes states that Canada’s stable economy comes from early intervention by the Bank of Canada and the organization’s conservative lending practices.
 The financial damage was not as severe when compared to the banks in the USA.